dirakx1/khan/README.md

 # Khan
-* Distributed AI for IOT applications
+* Distributed AI for IOT applications, unifies distributed and AI paradigms.
 * Your finetunned data plataform for ondevice AI models.

 ## Caracteristics